WyntersN/RustPanel/README.md

 This is a new generation server panel developed based on Rust.It is capable of monitoring server CPU, memory, traffic inflow and outflow, as well as managing databases, websites, dockers, support third-party plugin development and other operations

+**When the project can run normally, a build version will be released(linux and win,I believe this will happen soon)**

 ## Development plan
 |service |description|
 |----------------|--------------------------------|